ashtonesawyer/life/README.md

 could use button B, and so wouldn't be much of a bother if they had to press it a second time.

+### General Rusty-ness
+If I'm being entirely honest, I don't know why certain variables needed to be mutable.
+With the LEDs it makes sense.
+With the RNG?
+Less so.
+I often set the variables as unmutable only to be scolded by the compiler.
+The same was true of passing by reference.

+I could go read and figure out why it needed to be done that way.
+I probably will in the near future.
+Until then, though, it was very nice to not have to worry too much about the details because I could trust the compiler to catch those issues for me and tell me accurately where it was and how to fix it.